Dems push impeachment rules over repeated GOP objections, as exasperation boils over

 WHAT'S IN DEMS' RESOLUTION -- AND WHY WON'T THEY CALL IT AN 'IMPEACHMENT RESOLUTION'?

-"Time and time again, in a nickel and diming kind of way, you continue to build into the process, for the first time in American history, advantages to the majority in this process," Woodall remarked.
+"Time and time again, in a nickel-and-diming kind of way, you continue to build into the process, for the first time in American history, advantages to the majority," Woodall remarked.

 Hastings' admonition to Woodall came as the Republican demanded to know why Democrats killed an amendment from Rules Committee Ranking Member Rep. Tom Cole, R-Okla., which would have held Democrats and Republicans to the same standard in how to call witnesses.